 Finally, there are often space considerations – if a single line or two lines are desired, then we may need to abbreviate the translation to make sure the final art will have the desired look.
 This is why we include options for the translation in the first sample design set.

 Step 3) The First Sample Set

-The translation and how the art looks is intertwined and many times the two need to be adjusted together.
+The translation and how the art looks are intertwined and they often need to be adjusted together.
 This is why, when appropriate, the first sample set will show a few different translations, layouts, and fonts.
 Normally this is a set of four designs.

 Step 4) The Second Sample Set

 At this point, we usually have the translation and the layout decided.
 If not then we would go back and offer more samples so the overall design is just about right.
-So the second sample set normally focuses on the font.
+In most cases, the second sample set focuses on the font.

-Going back to the poem from the first set of samples, the client wanted a flowing design and so was more interested in cursive and semi-cursive fonts.
+Going back to the poem from the first set, the client wanted a flowing design and so was more interested in cursive and semi-cursive fonts.
 So I focused on these two doing two cursive font samples and two semi-cursive fonts.

 From this, an immediate choice popped out to the client and we were able to create the scroll based on this choice.
 Which would you choose?

 Notice that I hand-brush all of the samples.
 My graphic designer then scans my original designs, cleans them up a bit, fits them on the background template, documents the design, and then converts these to an Adobe PDF file so that the design can be viewed on any device.
 This is a labor-intensive process, but we do it this way because it simply produces the best results.